the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 * Read about [React lists and keys](https://reactjs.org/docs/lists-and-keys.html)
 * Recap the [standard built-in array functionalities in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/)
-* Use more strategic JavaScript expressions on your own in JSX
+* Use more JavaScript expressions on your own in JSX

 ## ES6 Arrow Functions